rhansen2/dyndao/README.md

 JSON <-> object.Object <-> RDBMS

-dyndao is a collection of Golang packages which comprise a JSON mapping layer, a generic key-value object structure, and an ORM.
+dyndao is a collection of Golang packages which serve as an ActiveRecord-influenced ORM in Go.

+*DISCLAIMER*

 This package is a work in progress.
 While the package is regularly tested on production workloads, please use it at your own risk.
 Suggestions and patches